blacksmithgu/obsidian-dataview/docs/functions.md

 Checks if the given container type has the given value in it.
 This function behave slightly differently based on whether the first argument is an object, a list, or a string.

-- For objects, checks if the object has an entry with the given name.
+- For objects, checks if the object has a key with the given name.
 For example,
     ```
     contains(file, "ctime") = true
     contains(file, "day") = true (if file has a date in it's title, false otherwise)